-While there are a lot of advantages to being self-employed, unfortunately it can make borrowing any form of credit more challenging.
+While there are a lot of advantages to being self-employed, unfortunately, it can make borrowing any form of credit more challenging.
 From mortgages to vehicle finance, self-employment can mean endless paperwork and hurdles to overcome.
 And if you have a bad credit history, self-employed car finance can be even trickier.
-But with Wheelie Good Finance, you may be able to find a vehicle finance provider that can help, even with a low credit rating.
+You may be able to find a vehicle finance provider that can help, even with a low credit rating.

 Car Finance for the Self-Employed

 There are just under five million self-employed people in the UK, and with the unpredictability of wages that often comes with self-employment, spreading the cost of a vehicle through car finance can be a great option.
 Borrowing can be a more complex process for self-employed individuals though, especially when it comes to properly organising your finances!
 However, your choice in career shouldn’t stop you from buying your dream car!